 Here are some of the dos' and don'ts regarding customer feedback.

 Make it part of your product

 Building a product and being able to get customer feedback is critical.
 On the other hand, getting valuable feedback is tough.

 Your customer feedback strategy must be prepared.
 That's why, when collecting feedback, customer ratings should be part of your product.

-Whether it's a pre-sales survey, a post-purchase chat feedback, or a one to one meeting with a sturdy customer, getting reviews from your customers has to be prepared.
+Whether it's a pre-sales survey, post-purchase chat feedback, or a one-to-one meeting with a sturdy customer, getting reviews from your customers has to be prepared.

 Customers must feel it's the natural flow that guides them to the moment they have to give you feedback.